- Our Youth Beginning Program

 The Introductory Pee Wee Program is offered as the first step for students between the ages of four and six.

 Students in this program begin with no belt.
-In order to receive their white belt, they must stand in front of class and recite their name, address, and phone number.
+In order to receive their white belt, they must stand in front of the class and recite their name, address, and phone number.
 This is done to begin mental and social development as well as having the child know crucial information for their own well-being.
 Public speaking ranks as America’s #1 fear: by having young children participate in this activity they are given an invaluable gift that will help them throughout their life.

 “This is not a race.”